Fit Transition Path Theory (TPT) on the cellrank transition models

 and the probabilities of sampling each state at equilibrium ('stationary distribution').

-A random 'null background' model was fitted by randomly reshuffling columns of the transition matrix by random_n
+A random 'null background' model was fitted by randomly reshuffling columns of the transition matrix by random_n (default: 100) times.

 These random fluxes help determine the significance of an observed flux, by calculating one-sided empirical probabilities of the observed flux larger than the that observed in the randomised models.